 Manitoba Blue Cross (MBC)

 As leaders in the provision of supplementary health care for all Manitobans, Manitoba Blue Cross has a legacy of strong community ties that have made a positive impact for over forty years.
-MBC is proud of their past support and energized to continue to be architects of strong individuals, groups and communities across our Province for the years to come.
+MBC is proud of their past support and is energized to continue to provide strong support to individuals, groups and communities across our Province for the years to come.
 Manitoba Blue Cross is a sturdy supporter of many initiatives including the United Way, Scholarship Programs and the Children’s Wish Foundation.
 Please take the time to visit the MBC website to discover more about the Colour of Caring and the depths MBC goes to achieve this goal.

 The St. Boniface Hospital Albrechtsen Research Centre (SBRC)

 The MMSF (Manitoba Medical Service Foundation) and the SBRC (St. Boniface Hospital Research Centre) cooperatively sponsor the Richard Hoeschen Memorial Award.
 This award is provided annually in the name of Richard Hoeschen to commemorate his creative and innovative spirit.
 The SBRC and MMSF have provided support towards this award since 2005.
 The award is currently valued at up to $4,000 annually with half of the award contributed by each organization.
 These contributions are approved annually by the respective Boards and to date the combined contributions total $48,000.
 The MMSF is proud to continue partnering with the SBRC.

 The Winnipeg Foundation (WF)